Anthony Aguilar: Key allegations

 Aguilar stated that his motivation for speaking out was based on his military training and commitment to "American values," despite claiming that he and his family had been threatened.
-He testified about these conditions before Senator Chris Van Hollen.
+He testified about these conditions before Senator Chris Van Hollen and coordinated with fellow whistleblower and former Army Intelligence officer Josephine Guilbeau to provide testimony at a congressional hearing.

 Responses to allegations

 The GHF and UG Solutions have denied Aguilar's allegations.
 A GHF statement called the allegations "categorically false" and described Aguilar as a "disgruntled former contractor who was terminated for misconduct," a claim Aguilar denies.
 UG Solutions' legal counsel stated that Aguilar was terminated on June 13, 2025, for "poor performance, volatile conflicts with staff and erratic behavior," and accused him of fabricating evidence.
 The GHF also released affidavits from other contractors who claimed they did not witness the events Aguilar described.
 The Israel Defense Forces (IDF) said the incidents were "under review."

 Dispute over reported death of Palestinian boy (2025)

-In September 2025, the Gaza Humanitarian Foundation (GHF) stated that a Palestinian boy, whom Anthony Aguilar had reported as shot and killed by the Israel Defense Forces (IDF), was alive and had been relocated outside Gaza with his mother.
+In September 2025, the GHF stated that a Palestinian boy, whom Anthony Aguilar had reported as shot and killed by the IDF, was alive and had been relocated outside Gaza with his mother.
 The boy was identified as Abdul Rahim Muhammad Hamden (nicknamed "Abood"), nearly 9 years old.
-Aguilar had claimed in July 2025 that the boy—whom he referred to as "Amir" in media interviews, including with the BBC, was shot after receiving food at a GHF distribution site in southern Gaza.
+Aguilar had claimed in July 2025 that the boy, whom he referred to as "Amir" in media interviews, including with the BBC, was shot after receiving food at a GHF distribution site in southern Gaza.
 Aguilar accused the GHF of complicity in war crimes and described IDF troops and U.S. contractors as using "indiscriminate" force against civilians, which drew international attention.

 In a GHF press briefing on September 4, 2025, spokesperson Chapin Fay stated that the IDF did not shoot Abood and described Aguilar's allegations as "entirely fabricated," noting that Abood confirmed he was never harmed by GHF or Israeli forces.
 The GHF reported locating the boy and his mother through biometrics, local inquiries, and family contacts.
-They confirmed his identity using photographs and video footage, including images of him in the same shirt described in Aguilar's claims, as well as a statement from the mother that the evacuation was voluntary for the child's well-being.
+They claimed to have confirmed his identity using photographs and video footage, including images of him in the same shirt described in Aguilar's claims, as well as a statement from the mother that the evacuation was voluntary for the child's well-being.
 The organization said it prioritized the search due to concerns that Aguilar's publicity had endangered the child, potentially making him a target for Hamas, which the GHF accused of benefiting from the narrative.
 An internal GHF investigation, cross-referencing timelines, videos, and on-ground sources, led the organization to reject Aguilar's allegations.